 For students attending the May to August session, the maximum possible load is 2.0 full-course equivalents (FCEs).
-The maximum load in the May to June or July to August period is 1.0 FCE (see further §B1.3 and §C1.3 for normal Fall and Winter term course loads).
+The maximum load in the May to June or July to August period is 1.0 FCE (see §A7.1.2.1).